alkindli/alkindli/README.md

 Dining say (r) done h-?

 Satisfactory fragmentation at Microsoft Windows 7 where you had click-ads, clickable links for payment.
 All the -prizes they go through tunnels on their channel where most of software compresses the channel, but with certification you don't know what is going to propogate to your computer, so best to remove their extended validation and OCSP, and use them outsite of Trusted-Root registry directory and keep them in Third-Party registry directory.
 Secure email for processor versions like SkyLake, etc...
+In case of control application control policies do the same in communication only be-halves code and misbehaves your kernel.
+Using the Software restriction policies instead.